Attorney review 11 June 2018; last updated 18 November 2019

 - Publishers of AOS Journals.
 AOS provides the publishers of the Society’s journals with the names, postal addresses, and email addresses of active society members so that the publishers can provide members with their relevant print and/or online journal subscriptions.

 - Other Publishers.
 AOS may sell postal mailing addresses of society members to publishers of ornithological materials.
 This is restricted to mailing addresses of U.S. members and does not include email addresses.

 - Subcontractors.
 AOS may disclose personal information to third party vendors in support of the activities described above.
 This may include financial services, database managers, communications and publication providers, event coordinators, and venues used for meetings.

 - AOS Partners.
-AOS provides names and email addresses to partner organizations providing services to AOS society members (e.g., upon joining AOS, a member’s name and email address is provided to Ornithology Exchange and to Cornell University, which administers access to the Birds of North America online database, one of the benefits of AOS membership).
+AOS provides names and email addresses to partner organizations providing services to AOS society members (e.g., upon joining AOS, a member’s name and email address is provided to the webmaster of Ornithology Exchange and to the Cornell Lab of Ornithology at Cornell University, which administers access to the Birds of North America online database, one of the benefits of AOS membership).

 - Aggregated Data.
 AOS may process and disclose aggregated information (based on personal information held by AOS), that does not reasonably identify an individual AOS member or user, or specific user transaction on its website(s).
 This includes sharing demographic information with its partners.